Mount Howitt

-Mount Howitt, also known as Toot-buck-nulluck in the Gunai language, is a mountain in Victoria, Australia, named for Alfred William Howitt.
-Located in the Wonangatta Moroka Unit of the Alpine National Park approximately 170 km north-east of Melbourne.
+Mount Howitt, also known as Toot-buck-nulluck in the Gunai language, is a mountain in Victoria, Australia, named after the explorer and naturalist Alfred William Howitt.
+It is located in the Wonangatta Moroka Unit of the Alpine National Park, approximately 170 km north-east of Melbourne.

-The mountain is a popular bushwalking destination due to its views and relatively easy access in summer via several trails, including the Australian Alps Walking Track.
+The mountain is a popular bushwalking destination due to its views and the relatively easy access in summer afforded by several trails, including the Australian Alps Walking Track.
 The closest point to a road is via MacAlister Springs and the Howitt Plains, a distance of about seven kilometres.
 There is also a longer and more difficult hike up the West Spur.
 It climbs from the Howqua River, which is generally accessed via Mount Stirling.
-In winter, road closures restrict access to trailheads no closer than 15 km away, making the area popular with remoteness-seeking back country and cross country skiers.
+In winter, road closures restrict access to trailheads to no closer than 15 kilometres away, making the area popular with back country and cross country skiers seeking a remote location.

 Vegetation

-The mountain is surrounded by deep valleys, where riparian forests of manna gum dominate.
-At higher altitudes, mountain gum and snow gum forests begin to dominate and they grow on sheltered sites between 1,000 and 1,400 metres with a grassy or heathy understorey.
-Above this, the summit itself is above treeline.
+The mountain is surrounded by deep valleys, where riparian forests of manna gums dominate.
+At higher altitudes, mountain gum and snow gum forests begin to dominate, growing on sheltered sites at between 1,000 and 1,400 metres with a grassy or heathy understorey.
+The summit itself is above treeline.